PSY 24860

 (Ages 10-18)

-Have you ever wondered if your child might have attention deficit hyperactivity disorder (ADHD)?
+Have you ever wondered if your child might have ADHD?
 Or has a teacher, coach, or someone your child spends much time with ever suggested this?

-A common sign of ADHD is struggles with executive functions, which are those skills we use in day-to-day life to accomplish tasks and get through the day.
+Have you ever asked yourself what ADHD might look like in your child?
+A common sign of ADHD is struggles with those skills we use in day-to-day life to accomplish tasks and get through the day, also known as executive functions.

 -